absltkaos/python-dynamic-table/README.md

 > * Ability to print an html table in html5 supported ways with inline css etc...
 > * In other words... this is heavily a work in progress

-The interface to dynamic table is pretty straight forward and all of the parameters passed to the general functions, such as:
+The interface to dynamic table is pretty straight forward.
+All Table objects have the following functions:

 * `add_row`
 * `set_table_type`